amitxv/PC-Tuning/docs/post-install.md

 - Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove any unwanted programs from launching at startup.
 Remove all obsolete entries with a yellow label and run with ``C:\bin\NSudo.exe`` if you encounter any permission errors

-- Some locations you may want to review for leftover bloatware and unwanted shortcuts
+- Some locations you may want to review for residual files

     - ``"C:\"``

     - ``"C:\Windows\Prefetch"``

-    - ``"C:\Windows\SoftwareDistribution\download"``

     - ``"C:\Windows\Temp"``